Female solo trekking In the Himalaya Everest Three Passes made me feel everything all at once

 Thank You for everything

-Thank you dear Rugged Trails for supporting me to experience every feeling ever felt by a human being… and finding all the hiking equipment (even shoes!) last minute in Kathmandu.
-Thank you Nirajan, Indra, Harka, and all the lovely people of Nepal to make it a perfectly organized and super-safe adventure.
+Thank you, dear Rugged Trails Nepal, for supporting me to experience every feeling ever felt by a human being and finding all the hiking equipment (even shoes!) at the last minute in Kathmandu.
+Thank you, Nirajan, Indra, Harka, and all the lovely people of Nepal, for making it a perfectly organized and super-safe adventure.
 Thank you for putting up with all my feelings and random requests for ginger-lemon tea.